 - Sales volume of Coca-Cola FEMSA's sparkling beverage portfolio remained flat as compared to 2017; sales volume of Coca-Cola FEMSA's colas portfolio increased by 2.3%, while sales volume of Coca-Cola FEMSA's flavored sparkling beverage portfolio declined by 8.2%.
-On a comparable basis, sales volume of Coca-Cola FEMSA's sparkling beverage portfolio would have increased by 1.0% as compared to 2017, driven by growth across all of Coca-Cola FEMSA's operations (except for Mexico which had a flat performance).
+On a comparable basis, sales volume of Coca-Cola FEMSA's sparkling beverage portfolio would have increased by 1.0% as compared to 2017, driven by growth across all of Coca-Cola FEMSA's colas portfolio would have increased by 1.0% as compared to 2017, driven by growth across all of Coca-Cola FEMSA's operations (except for Mexico which had a flat performance).
 Sales volume of Coca-Cola FEMSA's colas portfolio would have increased by 2.8%, mainly due to volume growth in most of Coca-Cola FEMSA's territories, and sales volume of Coca-Cola FEMSA's flavored sparkling beverages portfolio would have declined by 5.6%. - Sales volume of Coca-Cola FEMSA's still beverage portfolio increased by 3.1% as compared to 2017.
-On a comparable basis, sales volume of Coca-Cola FEMSA's still beverage portfolio would have increased
+On a comparable basis, sales volume of Coca-Cola FEMSA's still beverage portfolio would have increased by 5.8%, driven by growth in Brazil, Central America and Mexico, which was partially offset by a volume contraction in Colombia.

-- by 5.8%, driven by growth in Brazil, Central America and Mexico, which was partially offset by a volume contraction in Colombia. - Sales volume of Coca-Cola FEMSA's bottled water category, excluding bulk water, increased by 1.9% as compared to 2017.
+- Sales volume of Coca-Cola FEMSA's bottled water category, excluding bulk water, increased by 1.9% as compared to 2017.
 On a comparable basis, sales volume of Coca-Cola FEMSA's water portfolio would have increased by 7.2%, driven by growth in Brazil, Colombia and Mexico, which was partially offset by a volume contraction in Central America. - Sales volume of Coca-Cola FEMSA's bulk water category declined by 2.0%.
 On a comparable basis, sales volume of Coca-Cola FEMSA's bulk water portfolio would have decreased by 2.6%, mainly as a result of volume contraction in Mexico, which was partially offset by volume growth in Brazil, Central America and Colombia.